-(B) The division of watercraft shall post in a conspicuous location any special instructions, orders, and notices pertaining to the use of state scenic river lands by the public.
+(B) The division of parks and watercraft shall post in a conspicuous location any special instructions, orders, and notices pertaining to the use of state scenic river lands by the public.
 Such instructions, orders or notices shall pertain to, but are not limited to, special hours of operation, area closure, temporary access restrictions, emergency situations, or other situations not otherwise covered in the rules.
 Declaration of such postings shall originate with the chief of the division.

 (C) No person shall enter upon scenic river lands or utilize any facilities therein that have been temporarily closed or evacuated by the chief of the division or the chief's appointed agent if it has been determined to be hazardous for public use as the result of inclement weather, water, fire, construction, or any other situation with the potential to impact public health, safety, or welfare.

 (D) No person shall be present on scenic river lands in violation of any special instructions, orders or notices issued under paragraph (B) or (C) of this rule unless exempted in writing by the chief or an appointed agent.

 (E) On scenic river lands that are open to the general public by access permit only, persons must receive written permission from the chief of the division of watercraft or appointed agent prior to entry into such areas, must carry proof of written permission while within the area, and present it upon request.